Your Guide to the Socket Bone Graft Procedure

 • Manage swelling and discomfort.
 Let them know that some swelling and pain are normal and will be manageable with the plan you provide.

-What Patients Should Avoid During Recovery
+The “Do Not” List: What Patients Should Avoid Post-Surgery

 Equally important are the instructions on what not to do.
 Frame these as essential rules to protect their investment in their future smile.
 The two most critical restrictions are activity level and smoking.